-For the year ended December 31, 2023, marketing and office expenses changed to \$2,642 and \$375,308, respectively compared to \$4,465 and \$458,996, respectively in the same period of the prior year.
+For the year ended December 31, 2024, marketing and office expenses changed to \$11,329 and \$107,422, respectively compared to \$2,642 and \$375,308, respectively in the same period of the prior year.
 Marketing and office expenses includes office administration costs including courier, and utilities as well as marketing and communications costs.
-The (decrease) increase in expenses is primarily due to the increase in marketing expenses for the year.